 This is similar to factoring except that in his case only the financing service is used.
 It is a financial agreement that enhances the liquidity position of the user; it is designed to overcome the problem of tying up working capital in trade debts (debtors).
 The procedure is that a firm can convert invoices (sent to customers) into cash by discounting the invoices through specialized finance companies.
 This may involve either separate invoices to be discounted or a proportion of a firm’s bad debt truly the full face value of the invoice is not usually advanced.

 However, there is no protection given against bad debt since the finance house is not in charge of debt collection, therefore, he must reserve a right to claim back advances from the firm if debts turn bad.
 It is therefore not commonly used as sources of short-term finance by small-scale enterprises probably due to lack of awareness or the existence of those who provide such services.

 9. Hire Purchase

 Hire purchase is a financial arrangement between a hire purchase company and its customers whereby the latter is allowed to take possession of equipment or any goods without immediate cash payment.

 The legal framework of the hire purchase agreement is that the hire purchase company hires the equipment to the intended purchaser who is given an option to purchase the equipment for a nominal sum when the hire charges have been paid.
 The legal title of the equipment remains with the owner until the aide exercises his right of option to purchase then the ownership passes to him.

-It is mainly used by the small-scale firm for rapid growing at an early stage of their development.
-It is particularly useful because it is one of the ways in which new business may become established and service the difficult initial stage of setting up and growth.
-As the firm grows and its financial strength improves the need for such method is less and bigger companies rarely use it.
+It is mainly used by small-scale firms for rapid growth at an early stage of their development.
+It is particularly useful because it is one of how new business may become established and service the difficult initial stage of setting up and growth.
+As the firm grows and its financial strength improves the need for such a method is less and bigger companies rarely use it.